Tired-Fox/TEDDecor/README.md

 # TEDDecor
-This is a easy to use library with testing a custome inline markup language.
+This is a easy to use library with testing, a custom inline markup language, pretty exceptions, and diagramming.
 Dive in with minimal effort and get great results.

 > NOTE: This library only uses builtin python and only requires python v3.7 or higher